gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Without waiting to see what the bot did she grabbed a pawful of mud and threw it at the tentacle.
 "Hah!
 Whoa!"
-She ducked and rolled under it, rolling again as it slapped the ground.
+She ducked under it and rolled away as it slapped the ground.

 Dockety took hold of the inner door with its claw manipulator and placed one metal foot on the wall.
 Its motors whined.
-The door scraped open.
+The door scraped across the floor.

 "Go!
 Go!
 Go!"
 Maddy shouted,
 throwing dry leaves at the tentacle and jumping as it swept across the floor again.

 Sindy ran through the door.
-"Make haste," Dockety said.
+"Make haste," Dockety said,
+forcing itself through behind her.

 Maddy didn't need any more encouragement than that.
-She sprinted across the room
+She sprinted across the room.
-as Dockety turned and followed her sister into whatever lay behind the door.
-Just as she reached it,
+Just as she reached the door,
-something cold and mechanical grabbed hold of her ankle.
+something cold and mechanical grabbed her ankle.

 </section>